-The Los Angeles County + USC Department of Emergency Medicine is committed to conducting and disseminating clinical and community-based research of the highest methodological standards.
+The Los Angeles County+USC Hospital of the Department of Emergency Medicine is committed to conducting and disseminating clinical and community-based research of the highest methodological standards.
 The LAC+USC research fellowship is a two-year program designed to prepare future emergency medicine career researchers.

 Upon completion, the graduate will achieve the following goals:

 - Develop expertise and independence in clinical research methods and statistical analyses

 - Acquire advanced knowledge in protocol development and procedures involved in conduct of clinical trials

 - Provisions of informed consent for studies involving human subjects

 - Design, conduct and manage an independent research project